Statement of Intent

 The register will close at 9:05 am and 1.05 pm (Reception and KS1) or 1.35 pm (KS2).
 Pupils arriving after the register has closed will be marked as late after registration (Code ‘L’), pupils arriving after 9.30 am will be marked as ‘U’ which is an unauthorised absence.

 Parents will be contacted by the school if their child is late regularly.
-If punctuality continues to be a concern the Pastoral Care and Family Outreach Officer will meet with parents to discuss any issues which are causing lateness and how things can be improved.
+If punctuality continues to be a concern the Pastoral Care and Family Support Manager will meet with parents to discuss any issues which are causing lateness and how things can be improved.

 Please note that persistent lateness after 9.30, when children are marked as ‘U’ may result in the local authority issuing a fixed penalty notice warning.